cognitedata/python-extractor-example/README.md

    CDF RAW
  * A [weather data extractor](./weather-extractor) reading observational data from the The Norwegian Meteorological Institute and uploading the data as time series in CDF
+ * A sample [Azure IOT Hub extractor](./azure-iot-hub-extractor) polling from Azure IOT Hub and pushing datapoints to CDF

 See the READMEs in the subfolders for more details on each extractor.